About Us – Discover Our Story and Mission

 After graduating I was offered a coaching position in Singapore.
 Coach Jon had recommended me for the job and I was excited for my first time ever visiting Asia!

-My coaching philosophy is similar to the Spanish methodology of gritty tough training coupled with a clear focus on developing the correct technique from an early stage in one’s tennis career.
+My coaching philosophy is similar to the Spanish methodology.
+Tough training coupled with a clear focus on developing the correct technique from an early stage in one’s tennis career.

-My teaching method has been moulded by my experience through my years on the court, and what I have learnt from top professional players, recreational players, national coaches and physical trainers.
+My teaching method has been moulded by my experience through my years on the court.
+What I have learnt from top professional players, recreational players, national coaches and physical trainers.

 Baseplay Tennis Academy caters to all ages & abilities.
 We have beginners of all ages, performance juniors playing SPEX tournaments, JTTL and STA tournaments, and WITS and LTS teams.